 This blog, too, is a project that I probably wouldn’t have ever dared to blow life into, hadn’t I quit my job.
-Hadn’t I quit my job, I might no have had the energy to pursue a zero waste lifestyle.
+Hadn’t I quit my job, I might no have had the energy to work on aligning my lifestyle to my values.
 Like before, I would have been miserable knowing I’m making bad choices just because I’m too worn-out or because work forced me to function.
-Instead of doping myself with gallons of coffee I can now choose to just get enough sleep every night.
-If I fall sick, I won’t have to pop some pills to crawl to work, I can just sleep it off and get well in superhuman speed.
+Instead of getting through the day with the help of what feels like gallons of coffee, I can now choose to just get enough sleep every night.
+If I fall sick, I won’t have to pop some pills to crawl to work, I can just rest.
 All that feels very luxurious to me.
-I have stopped buying myself a ton of useless stuff (that just crowds our apartment) just because I feel like I have worked so hard and suffered through the day so I deserve compensation.
+I have stopped buying myself a ton of useless stuff just because I feel like I have worked so hard and suffered through the day so I deserve compensation.
 That’s not luxury or quality of life, that’s just a waste of money and resources for five minutes of comfort.

 Oh, and did I mention that we still manage to put money onto our savings account each month?